MCT Oil Benefits: 6 Science-Backed Reasons to Use MCT

 Strengthens the gut

-MCT oil encourages good bacteria to grow and heals the gut lining.[12]
-When you have holes in your intestine, toxins, bacteria, and food particles can escape and enter your bloodstream, putting you at risk for serious gastrointestinal (GI) disorders including inflammatory bowel disease (IBD) and food allergies.
-MCTs are also strong antifungals, antivirals, and antibacterials.[13][14]
+MCT oil encourages beneficial bacteria to grow and helps heal the gastrointestinal lining.[12]
+When your intestinal lining is compromised, toxins, bacteria, and food particles can enter your bloodstream, putting you at risk for gastrointestinal disorders including inflammatory bowel disease and food intolerances.
+MCTs are also strong antifungals, antivirals, and antibacterials.[13]

 How to use MCT oil